 Iceland in December: What to expect?

+What to do in Iceland in December?
 How is the weather in Iceland during winter?
-What to do in Iceland in December?
-What are the top things to do?
+What are the top things to do in Reykjavik in December?
 How is the temperature?, Can you see the Northern Lights in December?
-Where to see the Northern Lights and how to spend Christmas and New Years Eve in Iceland?
+Where to see the Northern Lights and all about Christmas and New Years Eve in Iceland!

 Are you thinking about visiting Iceland in December?
+Yes!
 If so, I would from the bottom of my heart recommend you to GO for it!
 Book your ticket now and don’t look back.
-Then, continue reading this blog post for more info on what to expect in our cold, the harsh but most beautiful month of the year.
+Then, continue reading this blog post with all about Iceland in December for more info on what to expect in our cold, harsh but most beautiful month of the year.

 Text by: Egill Fannar Halldórsson

-First a few words of motivation for what to expect on this article!
+First a few words on what to expect in this article!

-- Northern Lights in December & where to see them
+- Northern Lights in December – Where & when to see them

 - Top Things to do in Iceland in December

-- Best tours in December (with prices & availability)
+- Best local tours in December (with prices & availability)

 - Restaurants in Reykjavik – We help you to get a reservation for the holidays

-- New Years Eve in Iceland with it’s endless amount of fireworks
+- New Years Eve in Reykjavik, Iceland with it’s endless amount of fireworks

 - And lastly, the ultimate New Years Eve Party in Reykjavik